 Explore Our Commitments

 Our work is focused on improving access to electricity, food, healthcare and economic opportunity.
 We do that through creative partnerships and innovative investments to extract more value from data and private capital.

 - Food Advancing a more nourishing, regenerative and equitable food system.

-- Clean Energy We accelerate access to and consumption of reliable, renewable electricity in underserved, low-income communities worldwide, empowering hundreds of millions of people while building the climate-smart energy system of the future.
+- Power and Climate We accelerate access to and consumption of reliable, renewable electricity in underserved, low-income communities worldwide, empowering hundreds of millions of people while building the climate-smart energy system of the future.